gorryfair/ack-frequency/draft-ietf-quic-ack-frequency.md

   reducing acknowledgement frequency reduces this cost at a data sender.

-- For some network technologies, such as DOCSIS, LTE, and satellite, link transmission in the forward direction may depend on transmission in the return direction.
+- For some network technologies, such as DOCSIS, LTE, and satellite, link transmission in the forward direction can depend on transmission in the return direction.
 This occurs when both directions share capacity from a common link resource pool, or when significantly more resource is required to send in one direction that the other, or because design decisions result in